fluxera/Fluxera.Repository/README.md

 ## Usage

-You can configure different repositories for different aggregate root types, f.e. you can have persons in a MongoDB and invoices in a MS SQL database.
+You can configure different repositories for different aggregate root types, f.e. you can have persons in a MongoDB and invoices in a SQL database.
+You can choose to omit the repository name using overloads that do not accept a name parameter.
+In this case, the default name "Default" is used for the repository.

 ```C#
 // Add the repository services to the service collection and configure the repositories.